Prohelion/EV-Driver-Controls/Readme.md

 # Prohelion EV Driver Controls (PHLN-3000-0008)

+The following is an example implementation of handling Regen Braking and Cruise Control with the Prohelion driver control unit.

 This repository contains the open-source firmware for the Prohelion EV Driver Controls unit.
 The device can be purchased from the [Prohelion Website](https://www.prohelion.com)

 - This firmware is written to use the GNU GCC3 toolchain, please read the install instructions below.